Pakistani militant accused of Mumbai attacks faces terror financing charges

-LAHORE, Pakistan (Reuters) - A Pakistani court on Wednesday indicted Islamist militant Hafiz Saeed, the alleged mastermind of deadly 2008 attacks in Mumbai, on terror financing charges, a government prosecutor and defense lawyer said.
+LAHORE, Pakistan (Reuters) - A Pakistani anti-terrorism court indicted Hafiz Saeed, the alleged mastermind of deadly 2008 attacks in Mumbai, on terror financing charges on Wednesday, a government prosecutor and defense lawyer said.

+Defence lawyer Imran Gill said his client pleaded not guilty.

-The charges were read as Saeed was present in the court, prosecutor Abdur Rauf Watto told Reuters.
+The charges were read as the 70-year-old Saeed was present in court, prosecutor Abdur Rauf Watto told Reuters.
+“He has been charged for collecting funds for banned organizations, JuD and LeT,” he said.

-Defense lawyer Imran Gill said his client pleaded not guilty.

 Saeed is the founder of Lashkar-e-Taiba (LeT), or the Army of the Pure, a militant group blamed by the United States and India for the four-day Mumbai siege, in which 160 people were killed.
 The dead also included several foreigners, including Americans.
+LeT and its charity front JuD (Jamaat-ud-Dawa) have both been listed as terrorist organizations by the United Nations.

+The Islamist groups publicly disavow armed militancy inside Pakistan, but say they offer vocal support for rebel fighters in Indian-administered Kashmir and have called on Pakistan to take the disputed Himalayan region.
+The two nuclear-armed nations have fought two wars over Kashmir.

 Pakistan’s counter terrorism police arrested Saeed in July, days before a visit to Washington by Prime Minister Imran Khan.